 Under the federal Campus Sex Crimes Prevention Act, sex offenders who are otherwise required to register in a state must notify the state of each institution of higher education at which the offender is employed, enrolled as a student, or carries on a vocation.
-If a registered sex offender is employed, enrolled, or carries on a vocation at the College, the State of New Hampshire must promptly notify the College and local Police Departments.
-Members of the College community who wish to obtain information regarding registered sex offenders should come in person to either the Campus Safety office or review the online registry.
+If a registered sex offender is employed, enrolled, or carries on a vocation at the college, the State of New Hampshire must promptly notify the college and local police departments.
+Members of the college community who wish to obtain information regarding registered sex offenders should come in person to either the Campus Security Office or review the online registry.

-The Megan's Law information can be found at the following site: https://business.nh.gov/nsor This is the N.H.
+Megan's Law information can be found at the following site: https://business.nh.gov/nsor.
+This is the N.H.
 Registration of Criminal Offenders, formerly known as the Registered Offenders Against Children, an official N.H. government website.